Robert Daly (director): Career

 In August 2013, Robert Daly was named the second director of the Kissinger Institute on China and the United States at the Woodrow Wilson Center.
 He succeeded Ambassador J. Stapleton Roy, who directed the Kissinger Institute since its founding in 2008.

 Daly has testified before Congress on China–United States relations lectured at the Smithsonian Institution, the East-West Center, the Asia Society, and the National Committee on United States–China Relations.

 Daly lived in China for 11 years.
 He has interpreted for American and Chinese politicians, including Jimmy Carter, Henry Kissinger, Jiang Zemin, and Li Yuanchao.

+Daly is a participant of the Task Force on U.S.-China Policy convened by Asia Society's Center on US-China Relations.

 TV actor

 In 1992, Daly took part as an actor in a TV series called "Beijinger in New York", broadcast on 1 October 1994.
 People in China still recognize Daly for his role in the drama.